valb3r/datasafe/README.md

 ```

 ## Quick demo
+### Datasafe-CLI
+You can try Datasafe as a CLI (command-line-interface) executable for encryption of your own sensitive files.
+They can be saved either in S3 bucket or local filesystem
+(they are currently built from *feature/datasafe-cli-w-s3* branch).

+**Download CLI executable**:

+1. MacOS executable
+1. Linux executable
+1. Windows executable
+1. Java-based executable, jar, requires JRE (1.8+), use `java -jar datasafe-cli.jar` to execute

+### REST based demo
 [Here](datasafe-rest-impl/DEMO.md) you can find quick demo of project capabilities with instructions how to use it.

 ## Adding to your project